The Legend of Sister Sandy Koufax

 The simple truth was that this once-reliable behavior modifier may have worked in the past when kids were more in awe of authority, but by the 1970s, it was passé.
 It was a noble gesture, like trying to get the country to switch over to the metric system.
 They gave it a solid effort, but in the end, it was unsuccessful.
 The priests and nuns at St. Basil’s eventually abandoned the ruler method of punishment and began to look elsewhere in pursuit of the perfect deterrent for smartasses like myself.

-The second method of retribution I encountered was the flying blackboard eraser, familiar to anyone who has ever attended a Catholic school.
 I soon learned that this missile made of cloth and wood, about the size of a small brick, flew across the classroom with amazing speed and accuracy when thrown by a seasoned professional.
 And upon reaching its destination—which, in my case, consisted of my large, crew-cut head and enormous, fan-like, Alfred E. Neuman earlobes—consistently inflicted extreme pain.

 Eventually, I was made aware of the fact that the blackboard eraser was the sisterhood’s primary weapon of choice at St. Basil’s.
 Each and every nun threw it well, like it was something they taught in the convent right along with classes in chastity and the scriptures.